kekeedme/kekeedme.github.io/projects/Miscellaneous/magneticmoment.md

 $$

 We note that for an electron in a _s-orbital_ in a hydrogen atom, the electron does not generate an orbital magnetic moment.
 Indeed, recall that for a _s-orbital_, $l=0$.
-As a result, there will only be an orbital magnetic moment for an electron in orbitals with $l\geq 1$, $\left(p,d ...\right)$
+As a result, there will only be an orbital magnetic moment for an electron in orbitals with $l\geq 1$, $\left(p,d ...\right)$.
 For instance, for an electron in a _p-orbital_, $l=1$, and $m_l=\left(-1,0,1\right)$.
 Hence we will get one total magnetic moment $\left(\sqrt{2}\mu_B\right)$, and three possible values for the z-component of the magnetic moment, corresponding to one of each _p-orbitals_.

-The fact that an electron in a _s-orbital_ does not have an angular magnetic moment suggests that an atom with a single electron in a s-type valence shell should not have any preferential orientation when passing through a magnetic field.
+The fact that an electron in a _s-orbital_ does not have an angular magnetic moment suggests that an otherwise closed-shell atom with a single electron in a s-type valence shell should not have any preferential orientation when passing through a magnetic field.
 However, the Stern-Gerlach experiment showed such an atom (silver) passing through a magnetic field did orient itself with or against a magnetic field.
 This observation was experimental evidence that electrons had another magnetic moment in addition to the orbital magnetic moment.
 Since the magnetic moment was understood with respect to a circular (angular to be more precise) type of motion, this "new" magnetic moment was also related to a "new" angular degree of freedom, the spin of the electron.